Stop Political Robocalls

 those voters that have

-We work with candidates and advocacy groups to
+with candidates and advocacy groups to educate them

 - Research We work with all interested groups (media, non-profits, others) to provide data, research and education on how robo calls impact voter's lives.